Vons: 1980s–present

 In March 2014, Cerberus Capital Management (which also owns rival grocery chain Albertsons) agreed to terms to purchase Vons' parent, Safeway.
 Cerberus' plans to merge the chains resulted in store closures, since both Vons and Albertsons had (and still have) a significant presence in Southern California; in late 2014, the FTC mandated that the new Albertsons/Safeway merger sell off almost 200 stores to allow for sufficient competition in markets where both Safeway and Albertsons stores had existed in price rivalry.
 One of the key buyers was Bellingham, Washington-based Haggen grocers which rebranded the newly purchased stores in Washington, Oregon, California, Arizona, and Nevada in early 2015 only to sell back the affected stores just months later after Haggen was forced into bankruptcy as a result of purchasing the new stores.
 Haggen was soon after acquired by Albertsons.

+Pavilions (supermarket)

+In October 1985, Vons introduced Pavilions, a "combination store" concept which offered a wider variety of upscale products as well as pharmacy and other non-food products and services.
+Although similar to Vons stores, Pavilions markets are more upscale and feature a larger selection of organic food, wine, and other specialty foods.
+Some stores that were smaller were branded Pavilions Place.

+The stores also tend to be larger than the typical Vons store, because many of them contain full-service pharmacies, expanded service areas and specialty offerings as a standard feature.

+The first location was opened in Garden Grove in October 1985 in a 55,000-square-foot former Zody's discount department store building.
+The new store included a seafood shop that sold live fish, a full-service butcher shop, bakery, tortilla shop, small pizza parlor, ice cream shop, delicatessen, florist, and pharmacy.